Yandex Cloud

 })

-You can delete a single record by specifying its primary key using the DeleteItemCommand command.
-If necessary, you can specify the ConditionExpression to prevent the element from being deleted if this condition is not satisfied.
+You can delete a single record with the DeleteItemCommand command by specifying its primary key.
+You can additionally specify ConditionExpression to prevent the item from being deleted if this condition is not met.

 2. Run the program: